Flow Coupling Alters Topological Phase Transition in Nematic Liquid Crystals: Results

 \section{Results}

-We initialize a uniformly ordered nematic and vary the effective temperature $T^*\equiv T^Q=T^u$, which controls the strength of fluctuations in both $\mathbf{Q}$ and $\mathbf{u}$.
-Increasing (decreasing) $T^*$ defines the forward (backward) protocol [Fig.~\ref{Fig1:unbinding_schematic}a].
-After each change, the system is equilibrated before measurements are taken.
+\done{We keep model parameters fixed while varying the effective temperature $T^*$ (occasionally referred to simply as \textit{temperature})}, which controls the strength of fluctuations in both $\mathbf{Q}$ and $\vec{u}$. \done{Gradually} increasing (decreasing) $T^*$ defines the forward (backward) protocol [Fig.~\ref{Fig1:unbinding_schematic}a]. \done{To achieve this gradual change in temperature, the final frame for a simulation with temperature $T^*$ is used as the initial frame for $T^* + \Delta T^*$ and so on.} After each change, the system is equilibrated before measurements are taken \done{(see App. \ref{app:hb} for additional details).} \done{Finally, let us note that results in the main text are for $L=256$.
+In App. \ref{app:varying_systemsize}, we demonstrate that the main findings of this section are independent of system size.}